kamil-gustab/Olx-Notifier/README.md

 # :bell: Olx Notifier
 Follow ads for your chosen category on OLX.pl
 ## :book: Description
-It is the python app - Web Scrapper for checking and saving list of active ads in chosen category.
+It is the python app - Web Scraper for checking and saving list of active ads in chosen category.
 ## 🚀 Usage
 Make sure you have installed:
 * [alive_progress](https://pypi.org/project/alive_progress)